-PET quickly predicts success of brain cancer treatmentJune 11th, 2012 in Cancer /
+PET quickly predicts success of brain cancer treatmentJune 11, 2012 in Medicine & Health / Cancer

 A study revealed at the Society of Nuclear Medicine's 59th Annual Meeting provides some hope for those with a malignant brain cancer called glioma.A method of molecular imaging that mimics an essential amino acid in the brain can now gauge whether the cancer is still active as early as two weeks after the start of treatment without requiring an invasive biopsy.

 "It is especially important to be able to tell whether a treatment is effective in patients with this cancer because it is extremely malignantthe typical life expectancy is only about one year," says Wei Chen, M.D., Ph.D.,associate clinical professor of molecular and medical pharmacology for the Ahmanson Biological Imaging Center at UCLA David Geffen School of Medicine in Los Angeles, Calif.
 "There is currently no reliable non-invasive tool to predict treatment response in patients with malignant gliomas.
 The availability of molecular imaging methods like this one using amino-acid positron emission tomography is crucial for a rapid and accurate prediction of treatment outcomes."